New Tax Regime Calculator

 Step 5: Apply marginal relief if taxable income is slightly above Rs 12,00,000.

-Step 6: Add surcharge for income above Rs 50,00,000 (10 per cent to 37 per cent of tax).
+Step 6: Add surcharge for income above Rs 50,00,000 (capped at 25% under the new regime).

 Step 7: Add 4 per cent health and education cess on tax plus surcharge.